ploutusFi/Ploutos-Docs/how-does-gravita-work/graveth/risks.md

 **Liquidations**

-Liquidations are an inherent risk of leveraged positions, not unique to Gravita.
-Gravita’s liquidation mechanism automatically executes by burning GRAI from the Stability Pool to cover the debt of over-leveraged borrowers.
-The GRAI Stability Pool depositors then receive the liquidated collateral pro rata.
+Liquidations are an inherent risk of leveraged positions, not unique to Levra.
+Levra’s liquidation mechanism automatically executes by burning USDL from the Stability Pool to cover the debt of over-leveraged borrowers.
+The USDL Stability Pool depositors then receive the liquidated collateral pro rata.

 **LST Liquidity**